Setting Wellness Goals That Actually Last Beyond January

 Wellness that lasts beyond January is not built on discipline alone—it is built on alignment.
 When goals support your biology, emotions, and lifestyle, health becomes natural.

+2026 is not about becoming perfect.
 It’s about becoming consistent.